syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img12.png)

-The above screenshot shows tree grid render with text alignment and header text alignment.
+The above screenshot shows TreeGrid render with text alignment and header text alignment.
 {:.caption}

 ### Customize the column at initial load
 In TreeGrid, it is possible to customize the column at load time using `Load` event.

-The following code examples shows how to customize the column at load time
+The following code examples shows how to customize the column at load time,

 {% highlight CSHTML %}
  @(Html.EJ().TreeGrid("TreeGridContainer")